lailache/Game-HW/README.md

 # Simple game created with PYGAME and PYGBAG libraries

-Just multicolored lines filling the creen.
+Just multicolored strips filling the creen.
 SPACE to change colors, ESC to quit.

 ### deploy virtual environment